Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/authors/admin/_index.md

 Recently, I earned a Master of Arts in Interdiscplinary Studies.
 In this degree's curriculum, I had two concentrations in TEFL (Teaching English as a Foreign Language) and Texts & Technology.
 =======
 My name is Ryu.
-I am a Doctoral Student who studies Texts & Technology  at the University of Central Florida.
+I am a Doctor of Philosophy in Texts & Technology from the University of Central Florida.

-Recently, I earned a Master of Arts in Interdisciplinary Studies.
-In this degree's curriculum, I had two concentrations in TEFL (Teaching English as a Foreign Language) and Texts & Technology.
 >>>>>>> cdb2aa82e5457a4b54794f8eefd04d7652c89f02